DEHuckaKpyT/telegram-bot/README.md

 - Has possibility to **save state in database** with **Spring JPA** or **Exposed**.

 ## ⚠️ Caveat at this moment (will be resolved) ⚠️
-- Receiving only command. message and callback updates.
+- In dialogs you can receive only command, message and callback updates.
-- Spring integration is unstable.
 - Now available only long polling (will be added webhook also).

 ## Prerequisites